-Penal Code 290 PC is the California statute that makes it a crime for a sex offender to fail to register with local authorities.
-The state requires sex offenders to register (1) every year within five working days of their birthday, and (2) every time they move to a new address.
+California Penal Code 290 PC requires convicted sex offenders to register with the local authorities (1) every year within five working days of their birthday, and (2) every time they move to a new address.
+Failure to register as a sex offender is itself a criminal offense.

 PC 290 states that “every person…while residing in California, or while attending school or working in California…shall register with the chief of police of the city in which he or she is residing…”